Accelerating Research, Building the Usher Community, One Person at a Time

 “The USH Trust played a crucial role in helping the research team reach a highly relevant and engaged USH2A exon 13 community, significantly enhancing both the effectiveness and educated nature of the recruitment project.
 It has been positive to see how engaged and informed the community has become.
 Being part of the USH Trust has led to a lot of the community knowing their own genetics.
 This plays a key role in enrolling in clinical research, such as the LUNA clinical study, which is gene-specific.
 However, it has also been heartening to see motivated USH families want to know more about their own genetics and how to enroll in future research.
 Knowing your gene and the cause of your Usher syndrome play a central role in engaging with research like that of Sepul Bio.”

 What happens next?
 After researchers get enough people to sign up for their clinical trial, research teams can focus on running the study and analyzing the results.
-After Phase 2 (human participation) of a study is complete, and the data shows that there were no harmful effects, the study moves to Phase 3 .
-This is the final phase before a treatment can be considered for approval and made available to the public.
+After Phase 2 (human participation) of a study is complete, and the data shows that there were no harmful effects, the study can move to Phase 3.
+That is the final phase before a treatment can be considered for approval and made available to the public.
 That phase will need even more community members to participate.

 The Usher Coalition is deeply grateful to everyone who has joined the USH Trust.
 There are at least 400,000 people with Usher syndrome, worldwide.
 Most of those people have no idea that they have Usher syndrome, or have been told of their diagnosis and have never met another person with Usher.
-These scenarios can be changed.
+This needs to change.
 No one with Usher should live in isolation.
-Every person should have the chance to meet and join their community, if they so desire.
-Sign up now at https://www.usher-syndrome.org/sign-up/
+Every person should have the chance to meet and join their community, if they so desire, whether they are interested in research or not.
+Sign up now at https://www.usher-syndrome.org/sign-up/ or email us to see if you already joined.

 Want to learn more about how clinical trials work?
 Visit: https://www.usher-syndrome.org/research/clinical-trials.html